eBay/tsv-utils/README.md

 ### Relative performance of the tools

-Runs against a 4.5 million line, 279 MB file were used to get a relative comparision of the tools.
+Runs against a 4.5 million line, 279 MB file were used to get a relative comparison of the tools.
 The original file was a CSV file, allowing inclusion of `csv2tsv`.
 The TSV file generated was used in the other runs.
 Running time of routines filtering data is dependent on the amount output, so a different output sizes were used. `tsv-join` depends on the size of the filter file, a file the same size as the output was used in these tests.
 Performance of these tools also depends on the options selected, so actuals will vary.

 **Macbook Pro (2.8 GHz Intel I7, 16GB ram, flash storage); File: 4.46M lines, 8 fields, 279MB**: